Jeaninjeanz/qwerty2023/README.md

 - sarah ingram : web framework [team leader]
 - daniel bockle : forecasting models and web framework
-- sean morrison : data acquisition and exploratory data analytics
+- sean morrison : data acquisition and cluster analysis
-- jean marx : github managemen and machine learning models
+- jean marx : github management and machine learning models

 ### TEAM NOTES
-- create individual branches for any modifications to the code and/or file structure (compartmentalization)
 - commit to main branch for modifications of readme
 - commit to main branch for initial file commits
 - branches can be made of all files directly or by editing individual files